szczepanbh/XamarinTestApp/README.md

-# TeamCity and Xamarin Android - the right way!
+# Continues Integration for Xamarin Android project in  TeamCity

-It is not an easy job to create a project that works the same way for local and on any Continues integration tool.
+It is not an easy job to create a project that works the same way locally and on any Continues Integration tool.
 Team City is a great tool but it doesn't have build-in plugins for Xamarin Android so we will have to move locally tested commands to build steps.

 In this article I will show you how to: